carpentries/lessondev-trainer-training/episodes/audience-and-objectives.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How describing the target audience helps with lesson design?
+- Why is it essential to understand the target audience before starting the lesson development process?
 - How prior knowledge affects learning?
+- How do learner profiles help define the learning outcomes?
 - What are SMART objectives?
+- How is Bloom’s Taxonomy used in formulating Learning Objectives?
 - How do good objectives help with focus and provide scope for the lesson?

 ::::::::::::::::::::::::::::::::::::::::::::::::